Are you looking for the best places to visit in Shropshire? From exploring Ludlow to Iron Bridge, this is what to do in Shropshire!

 This post was in association with Visit Shropshire promoting some of the best things to do in the area.
 As always, views are entirely my own and without bias.

 Are you planning a trip to Shropshire?
+Which of these Shropshire beauty spots was your favourite?
 Let me know if you have any questions in the comments below and I’ll get back to you!

 Like this post?
 Then make sure you Pin it for the future!